BenWiederhake/steppow/README.md

 And last but not least: You can [run, study, improve and redistribute](https://en.wikipedia.org/wiki/Free_software#Definition_and_the_Four_Freedoms) to your heart's content.

-### Name

-The name comes from "Stepped Proof-of-Work".

-The backronym is "Stepped Transparent Esymmetric Practical Proof of Work" if you disregard orthography.

 ## Theory

-In some other PoW systems, the prover has to find a partial hash inverse.
+In many other PoW systems, the prover has to find a partial hash inverse.
-The core idea of steppow is to force the prover to sequentially do many simple partial hash inverses in several steps.
+Steppow does basically the same: it forces the prover to *sequentially* do many simple partial hash inverses in several steps.

 There are four parameters: